cristianeto/qanda/README.md

 After that, you will see the MAIN MENU with **6 options** to choose.

-[0] Create a questions
+[0] Create a questions.

-[1].
-List all questions
+[1] List all questions.

-[2].
-Practice
+[2] Practice.

-[3] Stats
+[3] Stats.

-[4] Reset
+[4] Reset.

-[5] Exit
+[5] Exit.

+**NOTE:** Unfortunately, after each choice, the QANDA APP exits command mode, you need to run the command `./vendor/bin/sail artisan qanda:interactive`, to interact again with it.

 ## Testing

 `./vendor/bin/sail artisan test`

 ### [IMPORTANT]
 1. After running tests your database was refreshed to empty.
-Please, run the seeders again
+Please, run the seeders again.
-2. Unfortunately, after each choice, the QANDA APP exits command mode, you need to run the command `./vendor/bin/sail artisan qanda:interactive`, to interact again with it.